 Across all ages, the accidental drowning rate for African Americans is higher than whites.
 African American children between the ages of 5 and 19 are more than 5 times more likely to drown in swimming pools compared to whites in the same age group.

-Near Drowning Risks in California
+Near Drowning Risks

 Many adults can be at risk of nonfatal near-drowning injuries, including brain damage.
 In 2016, there were 758 reports of people who had near-drowning accidents in California.
 According to the California Department of Developmental Services, the majority of those accidents involved adults between the ages of 19 and 40 years old.10